anon-blue/anon.blue/README.txt

 again.
 She saw it sticking up as I stood to wipe off my hand and her stomach.
 Sh e groaned and rolled her eyes.
 "Go to bed, Knob," she said, tugging hm of thrs b ack up.
 "Just remember that I owe you a beating."
 She grinned evilly and I made a hasty exit before she decided to make good on it.
-Things were quiet for a few days.
-It was obvious to me that I was getting more and more attracted to my own sister, and it was just as obvious that it didn't bother me much.
-I knew it was wrong but it didn't feel like what we did was hurting anybody.
-Anyway, thinking about it too much just gave me a headache, so I stopped worrying.
+Things

+      ,           THIS IS ME : MY LINE  DON'T DISTURB ME I'M BUDYBUSY
+                                                      anybody.
+Anyway, thinking
+about it too much just gave me a NO GOING BACK YOUopped worrying.
 I did know tha t the idea of playing with another guy's dick still grossed me out.
 With
 it was different.
 One afternoon we were doing chores.
 I'd felt hyperactive all d ay, and when I saw Cassie leaning over in the kitchen to get something from unde